Greatest common divisors with moving targets and consequences for linear recurrence sequences: Introduction

+for pairs of positive integers $(m,n)\in \NN^2$.
+The following two assertions hold true. \begin{enumerate} \item Consider the case that $m = n$.
+If the inequality \eqref{gcdthm} is valid for infinitely many positive integers $(n,n)\in \NN^2$, then $F$ and $G$ have a non-trivial common factor in the ring of linear recurrences $R_{\Gamma}$. \item Consider the case that $m \not = n$.
+If the inequality \eqref{gcdthm} is valid for infinitely many pairs of positive integers $(m,n) \in \NN^2$, with $m\ne n$, then the linear recurrences $F$ and $G$ are not separated.
+Further, in this case, there exists finitely many pairs of integers $(a,b)\in \ZZ^2$ such that

+as $m$ or $n$ become sufficiently large. \end{enumerate} \end{theorem} The conclusion (ii) in Theorem \ref{gcdrecurrencebasic} is illustrated via the following example, which was communicated to us by Aaron Levin.
+Consider the case of congruence sequences of the form $ F(m) = m a^m $ and $ G(n) = a^n \text{,} $ for $a$ some given positive integer.
+Such recurrence sequences have the property that $ F(m) = G(n)$ with $ \text{$m = a^i$ and $n = a^i + i$\text{,} } $ for all $i \in \NN$.
+In this case, $F$ and $G$ are not separated and as $i$ becomes sufficiently large.

-If the multiplicative group $\Gamma$ generated by the roots of $F$ and $G$ has a torsion subgroup, say of order $q$, then the two recurrences $n\mapsto F(qn+ \ell)$ and $n\mapsto G(qn+\ell)$ have roots which generate a torsion-free group, for $0\leq \ell \leq q-1$.
-Therefore, Theorem \ref{gcdrecurrence:intro} below, is a direct consequence of Theorem \ref{gcdrecurrence}.
+As emphasized in \cite[page 434]{Corvaja:Zannier:2002}, if the multiplicative group $\Gamma$ generated by the roots of $F$ and $G$ has a torsion subgroup, say of order $q$, then the two recurrences $n\mapsto F(qn+ \ell)$ and $n\mapsto G(qn+\ell)$ have roots which generate a torsion-free group, for $0\leq \ell \leq q-1$.
+In light of these considerations, Theorem \ref{gcdrecurrence:intro}, below, is a consequence of Theorem \ref{gcdrecurrencebasic}.
+Among other things, the following Theorem \ref{gcdrecurrence:intro} implies that pairs of not separated algebraic linear recurrence sequences cannot have large greatest common divisor.